Literature and Legends

 Schoolcraft, Henry R. Oneota, or The Red Race of America.
 1 (August 1844).

-Contents: "Indian Storytellers," "The White Stone Canoe," "The Lynx and Hare," "The Worship of the Sun," "Shingebiss," "Names of the American Lakes," "Ojibwa Song," "Shingabawossins, or Imase Stones," "Pawnee Barbarity," "Personal Reminscences," "Picture Writing Among the North American Indians," "Grave Creek Mound," "Georgraphical Terminology of the United States," "Indian Music, Songs and Poetry," "Piskaret, an Algonquin Chief," "The Saustawraytsees, a Wyandot Tradition," "Early Sketches of Indian Women," "Chant of Indian Children to the Fire-fly," and "Indian Arrow-heads."
+Contents: "Indian Storytellers," "The White Stone Canoe," "The Lynx and Hare," "The Worship of the Sun," "Shingebiss," "Names of the American Lakes," "Ojibwa Song," "Shingabawossins, or Imase Stones," "Pawnee Barbarity," "Personal Reminiscences," "Picture Writing Among the North American Indians," "Grave Creek Mound," "Geographical Terminology of the United States," "Indian Music, Songs and Poetry," "Piskaret, an Algonquin Chief," "The Saustawraytsees, a Wyandot Tradition," "Early Sketches of Indian Women," "Chant of Indian Children to the Fire-fly," and "Indian Arrow-heads."

 Schoolcraft, Henry Rowe.
 Schoolcraft's Ojibwa Lodge Stories; Life on the Lake Superior Frontier.
 Edited with an introduction by Philip P. Mason.
 East Lansing, MI: Michigan State University Press, 1962.